Harmonic maps into the exceptional symmetric space $G_2/SO(4)$: Twistor spaces as flags

 Let $\varphi:M \to \U{n}$ be nilconformal of nilorder $r$.
 Then two examples of $\A$-filtrations are the \emph{filtration by $\A$-images} given by $Z_i = \Ima (\A)^i$ and its `dual', the \emph{filtration by $\A$-kernels}: $Z_i = \ker (\A)^{r-i}$.
 By nilpotency, these filtrations are strict; they coincide when $r=n$, in which case their legs are all of rank one.
+The utility of $\A$-filtrations is shown by the following result \cite[Proposition 3.5]{J2}.